 - public and social housing

 - Noongar housing

 - government offices and operations bases

 - senior citizens homes

 - cooperative bulk handling

-The Trust will set lease conditions to ensure WKSN AC receives an income from the proceeds of leases to third parties.
+The Trust will set lease conditions to ensure the WKSN corporation receives an income from the proceeds of leases to third parties.
+How can Aboriginal corporations or businesses lease cultural land?